helenzzq/Game-ShoppingCart/README.md

    ![Comparison between Jenkins and github actons](/images/github_actions.PNG)
 - **Hosting: Cloud hosting in Github Actions**
   - Github Actions hosts its own runner in the cloud for us to use to run jobs, while Jenkins deployment are mostly self-hosted.
 As user, we need to maintain the server in our own data centers, which is much more inconvenient than github actions
+- **Performance: Jenkins requires more time to run**
-- **Feature: Github Actions Is
+  - Jenkins use sequential pipeline while Github Actions follow the coordinator and build nodes pattern.
-- Bad at handling Ad hoc workflows**
+  - With Github Actions,multiple actions components work together to run jobs, which is much more efficient.
+  - With Jenkins,each step are executed in the deployment pipeline synchronously, which would caused more time for execution.
+- **Domain Covered**
+  - Jenkins can handle many types of jobs including bash scripts,maven,powershell.
   - Github Actions do not cater for ad hoc jobs.
 It listening to git events.
-  - While Jenkins can handle many types of jobs including bash scripts,maven,powershell.
+However, since we are only dealing with git events in this assignment, Github Actions is sufficient for us.
+#### Summary
+All in all, despite some defects in limited domain and popularity,since we are designing a small project and use github as our source platform, Github Actions still wins with its ease of developement and good performance.

 ## DataBase : DynamoDb